-In the month of August, parents begin to shop for their children’s return to school.
-While going back to school is an exciting time for both kids and parents, it can also be an anxious time because of the added expense.
-Here are a variety of solutions to keep back to school costs low if you’re worrying about your finances.
+In August, parents begin to shop for their children’s return to school.
+While this routine can be exciting for the whole family, it can also be an anxious time because of the added expense.
+Here are various solutions to keep back-to-school costs low if you are worried about your finances.

-What this means for back to school shopping is your needs may differ from past school years.
-Perhaps you’ll need to upgrade your computer for virtual classes.
-Or, maybe you’ll need to purchase masks and hand sanitizer in addition to other school supplies.
-These aren’t normal back to school shopping items; be sure to consider additional needs resulting from the pandemic in addition to ordinary back-to-school items.
+What this means for back-to-school shopping is your needs may differ from past school years.
+Perhaps you’ll need to upgrade your family’s computers for virtual classes, or maybe you will need to purchase masks and hand sanitizer.
+Be sure to consider any needs resulting from the pandemic in addition to ordinary back-to-school items.

 Make a shopping list

-The back to school shopping expenses you’ll incur depend on your child’s current grade and school.
-You wouldn’t purchase the same items for a child going into the first grade compared to a child going into the first year of university.
+The back-to-school shopping expenses you will incur will depend on your child’s current grade and school.
+You would not purchase the same items for a child going into the first grade compared to a child going into the first year of university.

-When it comes to saving, it’s best to have a plan and stick to it.
+When it comes to saving, it is best to have a plan and stick to it.
 The first step is to create a shopping list.
 To help determine what to include on your list, consider the school supplies below.